 Asian Hotels (North) Limited (the Holding Company) is a public limited company domiciled in India, incorporated under the provisions of the Companies Act, 1956 and listed on both National Stock Exchange (NSE) and Bombay Stock Exchange (BSE).
 The Holding Company is operating a Five Star deluxe Hotel namely Hyatt Regency in Delhi since 1982.
-The Holding Company has three subsidiaries as on the balance sheet date namely Fineline Hospitality & Consultancy Pte Ltd., an overseas subsidiary, incorporated in Mauritius provides offshore project consultancy services; Lexon Hotel Ventures Limited is incorporated in Mauritius also provides offshore project consultancy services; Lexon Hotel Neter Ventures and an 18 hole, 72 pars Championship Golf Course in Goa (India).
+The Holding Company has three subsidiaries as on the balance sheet date namely Fineline Hospitality & Consultancy Pte Ltd., an overseas subsidiary, incorporated in Mauritius provides offshore project consultancy services; Lexon Hotel Ventures Limited is incorporated in Mauritius also provides offshore project consultancy Btells Limited incorporated in India is developing an all Villa Hotel Complex, including residential villas and an 18 hole, 72 pars Championship Golf Course in Goa (India).

-2. BASIS OF PREPARATION
+2. BASIS OF PREPRATION

-The financial statements have been prepared in accordance with Indian Accounting Standards [Ind AS] notified under the Companies [Indian Accounting Standards] Rules, 2015 and with the applicable provisions of the Companies Act, 2013.
+The financial statements have been prepared in accordance with Indian Accounting Standards [Ind AS] notified under the Companies '[Indian Accounting Standards] Rules, 2015 and with the applicable provisions of the Companies Act, 2013.
 The accounting policies have been consistently applied by the Group and are consistent with those used in the previous year.